 390 million women in lower-middle-income countries still do not own a mobile phone, while over 1.2 billion women do not use mobile internet – a major barrier to pursuing and benefiting from economic opportunities.
 This equates to 26 per cent of women not owning a mobile phone in developing countries, compared to 16 per cent of men.
 This is not only a missed opportunity for women, but it also represents a $15 billion missed opportunity for the mobile phone industry.

 Mobile phones can be a lifeline for many women’s businesses such as Henriette’s.
 Photo credit: Mona van de Berg.

 A Findex study found that access to mobile money services in Kenya delivered big beneﬁts, especially for women.
-It enabled women-headed households to increase their savings by more than a ﬁfth; allowed 185,000 women to leave farming and develop business or retail activities; and helped reduce extreme poverty among women-headed households by 22 percent.
+It enabled women-headed households to increase their savings by more than a ﬁfth; allowed 185,000 women to leave farming and develop a business or retail activities; and helped reduce extreme poverty among women-headed households by 22%.

 A low level of awareness and understanding of how to use mobile banking can also be a barrier and CARE is working with women across the world to improve digital literacy and access.
 For example, as part of the Women in Enterprise programme, supported by H&M Foundation, CARE is offering financial literacy training to women in Peru by using tablets and specific apps.

 There are multiple advantages to owning a mobile phone.
 For example having better access to pricing information in local markets, which can improve an entrepreneur’s negotiation power in both running their own business, and as a customer.
 Mobile phone ownership also opens access to other information such as government announcements (including democratic participation), security alerts, health services & advice (including registering births), new trends in their sector, training opportunities and much more.